 A great opportunity to acquire this spacious and well presented five bedroom detached family home situated on a quiet, leafy no through road on the outskirts of Chesham, and perfectly located for accessing mainline rail and major motorway connections at nearby Berkhamsted and Hemel Hempstead.
-The property occupies a generous corner plot and provides flexible living accommodation, whilst further benefitting from off street parking, a garage and potential to extend further subject to the usual consents.
+The property occupies a generous corner plot and provides flexible living accommodation, whilst further benefiting from off street parking, a garage and potential to extend further subject to the usual consents.
+Freehold.
 EPR: D

 From our office proceed along Broad Street which merges into Berkhampstead Road.
 At the roundabout turn right onto Nashleigh Hill.
 Proceed to the top of the hill and turn right into Lycrome Road.
 Then take the next right into Lycrome Lane.
 No. 9 can be found on the left hand side.